Quasi-Bayes in Latent Variable Models: Introduction

-We propose a class of priors that are supported on Gaussian mixtures.
-Our focus on this class is partially motivated from the observation that finite Gaussian mixture models are widely used in a variety of empirical settings to model rich forms of heterogeneity.
-As Gaussian mixtures can be efficiently sampled from, they provide researchers with a convenient framework to perform counterfactual analysis.
-One consequence of building a framework around such a structure is that we obtain decision rules with particularly desirable theoretical guarantees in settings where the true data generating process closely resembles a (possibly infinite) Gaussian mixture, while at the same time remaining viable in the more general case.
-A further desirable property of focusing on Gaussian mixture based priors is that they greatly facilitate the interplay analysis between the prior and pseudo-likelihood.
-Importantly, Gaussian mixtures admit a simple characteristic function which in turn leads to a tractable pseudo-likelihood.
-Indeed, one of the main ideas behind our analysis is that priors on Gaussian mixtures translate effortlessly to priors on characteristic functions and vice versa.
+We propose a theoretically motivated class of priors that are supported on nonparametric Gaussian mixtures.
+Our focus on this class is partially motivated from the observation that finite Gaussian mixtures are widely used to model rich forms of heterogeneity.
+As Gaussian mixtures can be efficiently sampled from, they provide a researcher with a convenient framework to perform counterfactual analysis.
+One consequence of building a framework around this structure is that we also obtain decision rules with particularly desirable theoretical guarantees in settings where the true data generating process closely resembles a (possibly infinite) Gaussian mixture, while remaining viable in the broader fully nonparametric setting.
+As we illustrate in our analysis, this choice is also computationally attractive in that it greatly facilitates the interplay analysis between the identifying moments and the prior.

-The main contributions of this paper are as follows.
-We provide a unified treatment for three classes of latent variable models.
-These are $(i)$ models with classical measurement error, $(ii)$ models with repeated measurements and $(iii)$ linear multi-factor models.
-In each case, we derive characteristic function based identifying restrictions and use them to build a pseudo-likelihood for the model.
-We then combine this likelihood with a theoretically motivated class of priors and derive $L^2$ rates of convergence (posterior contraction rates) for the induced quasi-Bayes posterior.
-As our analysis is the first quasi-Bayesian approach to these classes of models, we expect that the general analysis may be of independent interest towards related extensions.
-As a by product of our analysis, we also contribute to a general understanding of characteristic function based pseudo-likelihoods.
-Importantly, certain likelihoods may only lead to partial identification but can nonetheless be modified in a suitable way to achieve point identification.
+The main theoretical contributions of this paper are as follows.
+We provide a unified treatment of quasi-Bayes for a large class of nonparametric latent variable models.
+This includes all models in which characteristic function based moment restrictions are employed to identify the latent distribution.
+As we illustrate in Section \ref{sec2}, this encompasses a large class of commonly used latent variable models in economics.
+In each model, we take these identifying restrictions as given and use them to build a moment-based likelihood.
+We then derive posterior contraction rates for the quasi-Bayes posterior in a variety of metrics (e.g. Wasserstein and $L^2$).
+As our work is the first quasi-Bayes approach to nonparametric latent heterogeneity, we expect the analysis to be of independent interest and useful towards a wide range of related extensions.